civican/legisinfo/42-1/bills/C-55/bill_text.md

 ### Section 39.5

-The lawful owner and any person lawfully entitled to possession of any thing seized, **detained**, abandoned or forfeited under this Act are jointly and severally, **or solidarily**, liable for all the costs of inspection, seizure, **detention**, abandonment, forfeiture or disposition incurred by Her Majesty in right of Canada in excess of any proceeds of disposition of the thing that have been forfeited to Her Majesty under this Act.
+The lawful owner and any person lawfully entitled to possession of any thing seized, detained, abandoned or forfeited under this Act are jointly and severally, or solidarily, liable for all the costs of inspection, seizure, detention, abandonment, forfeiture or disposition incurred by Her Majesty in right of Canada in excess of any proceeds of disposition of the thing that have been forfeited to Her Majesty under this Act.

-### **Offences and Punishment**
+### Offences and Punishment

 ### Section 39.6